How to dispose of a Christmas tree

 Step-by-step

 - 5. Missed the window?
 Most county compost sites accept trees year-round.
-Drive over and drop off.
+Drive over and drop it off.

 Frequently asked